balmor/TranslationWidget/README.md

 </div>
 ```

-Note that input id attribute is optional and it depends on how you want to initialize plugin.
+It should be noted that the id attribute is optional and depends on how you want to initialize the plug-ins.
 There are two methods of doing this: by class or by id.
-The second method will be discussed later in this document.
-The main difference betweent those two methods is when plugins are intialized by class name, all options are equal for each instance on page.
+The main difference between these two methods is that when plug-ins are initiated by the class name, all the options are the same for each instance on the page.
 Initialization by id gives each instance more independent behaviour.

+*Tip: You can create different classes for different groups of inputs.
+This way you can have two independent groups of widgets on your page with different settings and translations.*

 Label content is also instance name.
-However if label contains some spaces those spaces are being removed from instance name.
+However, if the label contains spaces, they will be removed from the instance name.
 For example:<br>
 **Label content = Translation Widget**<br>
 **Instance name = TranslationWidget**

-Below is simple initialization examples just to make the plugin work.
-Both for class and id methods.
+Below are some simple examples of initialization only needed to run plugins.
+For both methods of initialization by the class and id.
 Place it somewhere in your document (for example at the bottom, just before ```</body>``` tag).
 ```html

 <script>